metadb-project/metadb/CONTRIBUTING.md

-Pull requests are not currently accepted for this project.
+Pull requests in GitHub are not accepted for this project.